-This project originated from a research and reflection about the soul and the discovery that no-one really knows what it is.
+What is the soul?
+Do you have some ideas?
+If yes, it’s great but no one really knows what it is.
 There are a lot of different beliefs, ideas and hypotheses about this topic, but who has the right answer?

-Some people in the course of their life have thought about this theme, but most of them have always tried to avoid it.
-It is a challenging topic, difficult to face, that has no right answers, that makes people question themselves and their life.
+Some people in the course of their life think about what is the soul, but most of us try to avoid it.
+Why?
+Because it is a challenging topic, difficult to face, that has no right answers.
+It makes us question ourselves and our life.

 Inside the Soul, the Soul Inside is a game created by three elements: a box, a deck made by illustrated cards and a deck made by transparent cards.

 The illustrated deck contains 16 cards.
-The front of the cards represent different ideas of the soul that Ilaria collected from her research.
-The back of the cards represent Ilaria’s hypothesis of what the soul is.
+The front of the cards represents different ideas of the soul that Ilaria collected from her research.
+The back of the cards represents Ilaria’s hypothesis of what the soul is.

 The transparent cards deck contain different pieces of the illustrations created for the first deck that can help the player to create their own idea of the soul.